adhamrait/adhamrait/README.md

 ## Arjun Dhamrait

-SciCAM Master's student at UCSC :)
+Applied Math Master's student at UCSC :)

 <!--
 **adhamrait/adhamrait** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.